Languages of Zimbabwe: Greek

 The Greeks in Zimbabwe comprise about 3,000 people of Greek origin, almost half of them from the island of Cyprus.
 Zimbabwe currently hosts eleven Greek Orthodox churches and fifteen Greek associations and humanitarian organizations.

 Gujarati

 Gujarati is the traditional language of the majority of Zimbabwe's Indian population, many of whom are descended from immigrants from Gujarat.
 The Indian presence in what is now Zimbabwe dates back to 1890, when Indian plantation workers emigrated from South Africa into Southern Rhodesia.
 Indian immigration was restricted in 1924 when Southern Rhodesia attained self-government, but the Indian community still grew.
 Many Indian Zimbabweans left the country following the country's economic downturn that began around 2000.
 As of October 2016, an estimated 9,000 Zimbabwean citizens were of Indian origin, mostly Gujarati.
-An additional 500 Indian citizens were residents in Zimbabwe at that time. as there was racial segregation during the colonial period, Asians and Coloured people we allowed to intermarry resulting in many coloured people being also descendant of Gujarati and Hindi ethnic groups as well as to some extent afro-Asian descendants.
+An additional 500 Indian citizens were residents in Zimbabwe at that time. as there was racial segregation during the colonial period, Asians and Coloured people were allowed to intermarry resulting in many coloured people being also descendant of Gujarati and Hindi ethnic groups as well as to some extent afro-Asian descendants.